AnhNguyenRealEstate/listing-portal/README.md

 #### 5. Debug from other devices
 Add `"host" : "0.0.0.0"` to firebase.json's emulator's Hosting config
-Browse `http://[local IP address]:5050` from your phone or other devices
+Browse `http://[local-IP-address]:5050` from your phone or other devices

 ## Running unit tests